Prohibit High-Capacity Magazines

 Firearms equipped with high-capacity magazines make instances of violence exceptionally deadly.
 High-capacity ammunition magazines, commonly defined as those capable of holding more than 10-rounds, are a threat to public safety and should be prohibited.

 A gun magazine is the rectangular piece that holds shells for feeding into the firearm’s chamber.
 High-capacity ammunition magazines, commonly defined as those capable of holding more than 10-rounds, make shootings more deadly.
 The more rounds a shooter can fire without reloading, the more wounds they can inflict.
-Nine states and D.C. have enacted some type of high-capacity magazine prohibition.

 Myth & Fact